Your Child's Mouth|

 Don't put your baby to bed with a bottle unless it is filled with plain water.
 Even watered-down fruit juice or milk can increase the risk of decay.

-Talk with your doctor about weaning your infant from the bottle when he or she is 12 to 14 months old.
+Talk with your doctor about weaning your infant from the bottle or breast at age 12 to 14 months.

 During the day, don't use a bottle to comfort your baby unless it's filled with plain water.